qa-tech-training/BOAQAAIP_DAY3_LABS/Instructions.md

 terraform init
 ```
 At this point, Terraform will install the provider, as well as initialising a few other things, some of which we will see later
 4. Review the [documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_instance) for the google_compute_instance resource type.
-Add, to the instance.tf file, a block defining a VM with the following configuration (see solution below if needed):
+Add, to the instance.tf file, a block defining a VM with the following configuration:
 * name: demo-instance-1
 * machine type: e2-medium
 * zone: us-east1-b
 * boot disk image: debian 12
 * network: default
 * network access tier: standard

+See the solution below if needed.

 ##### Solution 1 - Compute Instance
 ```terraform